polirritmico/monokai-nightasty.nvim/README.md

 - [Zathura](https://pwmt.org/projects/zathura/) ([zathura](extras/zathura))
 <!-- extras:end -->

-The Monokai Nightasty Palette is a file with the `colors` and `highlights` used.
+The Monokai Nightasty Palette is a file with the used `colors` and `highlights`.

 To use the generated config files with the corresponding external tool, check the `extras` folder, copy, link or reference the file in each setting.
 Refer to